port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 # Permission controls

-In Port, you can set granular permissions to any component, according to users and groups.
+In Port, you can set granular permissions to any component, according to users and teams.

 **Why is it beneficial for your organization?**